wp-plugins/sopa-blackout-plugin/readme.txt

 * Removed logos from footer
 * Removed Site5 link and replaced with link to BWB
 * Added nofollow to footer sponsor links
+* Added option to show nag message about this plugin

 = 1.0.2 =